 Marcia Winter, Ph.D.

-My research focuses on mechanisms by which stress exposure influences child health.
-I am particularly interested in how children are affected emotionally, at the level of interpreting and making meaning of challenging situations, and physically, at the level of immune function and health outcomes.
-In addition, I examine how various parenting and family processes can be protective for children.
+Dr. Marcia Winter's research focuses on mechanisms by which stress exposure influences child health.
+Winter is particularly interested in how children are affected emotionally, at the level of interpreting and making meaning of challenging situations, and physically, at the level of immune function and health outcomes.
+In addition, Winter examines how various parenting and family processes can be protective for children.

-Currently, there are two main areas of investigation in my lab.
+Currently, there are two main areas of investigation in Winter's lab.
 The first focuses on individual differences in how children and their families respond and adapt in the context of chronic stress (e.g., poverty, chronic illness).
-The second examines stress and coping with a particularly threatening, abrupt stressor: a diagnosis of pediatric cancer.
-With funding from the Eunice Kennedy Shriver NICHD and VCU, we are advancing integrative, biopsychosocial models examining how broad sociodemographic and life stress, individual dispositions and perceptions, and family relationship processes interact to influence child emotional security, immunologic factors, and mental and physical health outcomes.
+The second examines stress and coping with a particularly threatening, abrupt stressor such as a cancer diagnosis.
 Ultimately, this work is intended to highlight processes of vulnerability and resilience within populations of at-risk children.